What is a Limit Order?

 • They provide price control

-• They reduce emotional decision-making
+• They reduce emotional shock

-• They strengthen risk management
+• They increased risk control

 How Does a Limit Order Work in Cryptocurrency?